DRIVER-EU/test-bed/docker/local+security/README.md

 $ python3 enroll-cert.py best.solution.com BestOrganization
 ```

+The first argument is the solution name, in a form of CommonName (CN), e.g. a FQDN (Fully Qualified Domain Name) that uniquely identifies your solution.
+The second argument is the name of the solution's organization (use the short form preferably).

 **The script requires Python 3.6 or later, and `requests_pkcs12` module (can be installed with `pip install requests_pkcs12`).
 On some platforms, you may have to use simply `python` instead of `python3`, depending on the name of the Python 3.x executable.**

 In the near future, you'll be able to request a certificate via the Admin Tool GUI as well, instead of CLI.